 - Science is a discipline that explains the physical world – it’s not just a collection of ideas.
 Start with an observation and go from there.
 Be passionate and love what you do.
 Every chemistry lesson should have a reaction, every biology lesson an organism and every physics lesson a surprise.

 - Don’t make knowledge the enemy of thinking.
 To apply, explore and predict we need lots of knowledge and this knowledge needs to be remembered.
 (Daisy Christodoulou).
 But knowledge cannot be the end goal.
-We need to think about what actions students are taking with this knowledge?
+We need to think about the aims of the curriculum.

 - Use challenge to motivate students and find out what they know.
 Be careful of using challenge to teach novices as this can overload students’ working memory.